Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 <aside class="notice">
-Please be aware that not every property is filled for every document type (e.g. some ID MRZ do not contain a sex information).
+Please be aware that not every property is filled for every document type (e.g. some ID MRZs do not contain a sex information).
 <p></p>
-Be also aware, that the names may not be printed completely as the machine readable zone has a limited amount of characters.
+Furthermore its important to know, that the names may not be printed completely as the machine readable zone has a limited amount of characters.
 </aside>

 ### Android

-##### Restrictions for the MRZ-Module Config:
+##### Restrictions for the MRZ module config:
-- The ratio of the cutout cannot be changed and is predefined to fit passports and IDs well.
+- The ratio of the cutout can not be changed and is predefined to fit well for passports and IDs.
-- Flash mode *auto* is still in alpha stage therefore *manual* mode is preferred
+- Flash mode *auto* is still in alpha stage therefore *manual* mode is preferred.

 #### Example
 The following example files illustrate a simple use-case of the MRZ module.